Trusted-AI/AIX360/README.md

 ### (Optional) Create a virtual environment

-AIX360 requires specific versions of many Python packages which may conflict with other projects on your system.
+AI Explainability 360 requires specific versions of many Python packages which may conflict with other projects on your system.
 A virtual environment manager is strongly recommended to ensure dependencies may be installed safely.
-If you have trouble installing AIX360, try this first.
+If you have trouble installing the toolkit, try this first.

 #### Conda